Black-footed ferret: Reintroduction and conservation

-Employees of the San Diego Zoo, the conservation organization Revive & Restore, the ViaGen Pets and Equine Company and the U.S. Fish and Wildlife Service have teamed up to clone a black-footed ferret.
+Employees of the San Diego Zoo, the conservation organization Revive & Restore, the ViaGen Pets and Equine Company, and the U.S. Fish and Wildlife Service have teamed up to clone a black-footed ferret.
 In 2020, a team of scientists cloned a female named Willa, who died in the mid-1980s and left no living descendants.
 Her clone, a female named Elizabeth Ann, was born on December 10, 2020, making her the first North American endangered species to be cloned.
-Scientists hope that the contribution of this individual will alleviate the effects of inbreeding and help black-footed ferrets better cope with plague.
+Scientists hoped that the contribution of this individual would alleviate the effects of inbreeding and help black-footed ferrets better cope with plague.
 Experts estimate that this female's genome contains three times as much genetic diversity as any of the modern black-footed ferrets.
+In October 2022, Elizabeth Ann received a hysterectomy due to health complications related to hydrometra, a condition causing excessive fluid retention within the uterus, alongside an underdeveloped uterine horn.
+These conditions are common in black-footed ferrets, and are not believed to be due to the cloning process.
+Elizabeth Ann otherwise remained healthy and continues to demonstrate normal behavior for an adult ferret.

-In the year 2020, black-footed ferrets were used to test an experimental COVID-19 vaccine in Colorado.
+In April 2024, the U.S. Fish and Wildlife Service announced the birth of two new black-footed ferret clones, Noreen and Antonia, who were cloned from the same genetic material as Elizabeth Ann.
+Noreen was born at the National Black-footed Ferret Conservation Center in Colorado, while Antonia was born at the Smithsonian National Zoo & Conservation Biology Institute in Virginia.
+In June 2024, Antonia gave birth to a litter of three kits after mating with a male named Urchin.
+Two of these, a male named Red Cloud and a female named Sibert, survived and are in good health.